izelnakri/memoria/README.md

 - Better typecasting on submitted JSON data and persisted models.
 Empty string are `null`, '123' is a JS number, integer foreign key constraints are not strings.

-- `@memserver/response` does not require `new Reponse`, just `Response`.
+- `@memoria/response` does not require `new Reponse`, just `Response`.

 - Less code output and dependencies.

 - No bad APIs such as association().
 Better APIs, no strange factory API that introduces redundant concepts as traits, or implicit association behavior.
 Your model inserts are your factories.
-You can easily create different ES6 standard methods on the model modules, thus memserver is easier and better to extend.
+You can easily create different ES6 standard methods on the model modules, thus memoria is easier and better to extend.

 - No implicit model lifecycle callbacks such as `beforeCreate`, `afterCreate`, `afterUpdate`, `beforeDelete` etc.
 This is an old concept that is generally deemed harmful for development, we shouldn't do that extra computation in our